RENCI-NRIG/cilogon-vouch-proxy-example/README.md

 # CILogon / Vouch-Proxy Example

-**WORK IN PROGRESS**

-- TODO: properly capture headers set by Nginx with React

----

 This example is designed to demonstrate how to use Vouch-Proxy (with Nginx) to enable authentication using [CILogon's OpenID Connect (OIDC) service](https://www.cilogon.org/oidc) for gaining access to generic web applications.

 ![](images/cilogon-vouch-proxy.jpg)